unturned-info/unturned-3-knowledgebase/docs/Server-Hosting/PortForwarding.md

 6. Input 27015 as the starting port(s), and 27017 as the ending port(s).

     !!!
 Note
-        On some routers, it might not be possible to input multiple ports within a single rule.
+        On some routers, it may not be possible to input multiple ports within a single rule.
 In that case, multiple rules can be set up; one for each of the three ports.

 7. Enable TCP **and** UDP protocols.
 8. Set destination internal IP to the localhost address.
 In the previous example, our localhost address was `192.168.0.6`
 9. Save the new rule.

+!!!
+Important
+    Other players outside of your LAN will need to use your public IP to direct connect to your server.